maritz/audio-switcher/README.md

 Pulseeffects output.
 Since I like to use a shortcut for switching, I wrote this little script that hooks keyboard shortcuts globally.

-In addition there is some problem in my setup where the default Pulseeffect output sink after boot is set to a recording device instead of one of the 2 valid outputs.
-So to fix that upon startup and after a certain delay the output for that is set by default to my speakers.
+In addition there is some problem in my setup where the default Pulseeffect sink inputs are not set to the correct sinks after boot.
+So to fix that upon startup and after a certain delay first the sink input for my outputs are corrected and then the ones for my microphone.
+The problem is that these only become available once something tries to access them, so we try again and again in a loop until they both succeeded.

 ## Caveats